-Breathe easy Inhale as you count to 4, hold a count of 7, suggests Breus.
-Repeat for a minute or so to it for a count of 6 and exhale to lower your heart rate and induce relaxation.
+Breathe easy Inhale as you count to 4, hold it for a count of 6 and exhale to a count of 7, suggests Breus.
+Repeat for a minute or so to lower your heart rate and induce relaxation.

 Distract yourself Visualize doing a favorite activity step by step, suggests Winter: Playing a round of golf or baking a loaf of your special pumpkin bread.
 "Rarely will you get past the 4th hole or put the bread in the oven."